chpock/cookfs/README.md

 License for bzip2 is contained in file "bzip2/LICENSE" and applies to all files under bzip2/ subdirectory.

-This package contains LZMA SDK, which is under the public domain.
+This package contains LZMA SDK, which is copyright Igor Pavlov.

 License for LZMA SDK is contained in file "7zip/DOC/License.txt" and applies to all files under 7zip/ subdirectory.

+This package contains Zstandard source code, which is copyright Meta Platforms, Inc. and affiliates.

+License for Zstandard is contained in file "zstd/LICENSE" and applies to all files under zstd/ subdirectory.